 Fear

-In 2010 Tucson Unified School District (TUSD) banned Mexican heritage and cultural study in high schools.
-They claimed that the courses taught Mexican-American children to resent white Americans and encourage them to overthrow the US government.
-Although the school saw rises in academic achievement, the program taught minority students about their culture and not the mainstream one, so the programs were cut.
+In 2010, Tucson Unified School District (TUSD) banned Mexican heritage and cultural study in high schools.
+They claimed that the courses taught Mexican-American children to resent white Americans and encouraged them to overthrow the US government.
+Although the school saw rises in academic achievement, the program taught minority students about their culture, not the mainstream one, so the programs were cut.
 This closely mimics the battle bilingual programs have faced in America as well.

 Insufficient research

-Moreover, it does not help that research on bilingual education presents its own set of problems.
+Moreover, it does not help that bilingual education research presents its problems.
 “Research on the effectiveness of bilingual education remains in dispute because program evaluation studies – featuring appropriate comparison groups and random assignment of subjects or controls for pre-existing differences – are challenging to design,” wrote James Crawford, a researcher on bilingual education.
 Crawford, however, maintains that there is strong empirical support that native-language instruction does not inhibit or slow English acquisition and that well-developed skills in the native language are associated with high levels of academic achievement.